top of page

 Appels à communications et événements à venir

 REGISTER NOW - CAG 2025 Annual Conference & Meeting: We warmly invite you to join Carleton University’s Department of Geography and Environmental Studies at the 75th Annual Meeting of the Canadian Association of Geographers from May 20th to 23rd, 2025, held jointly with the 50th Annual Conference and General Meeting of the Canadian Cartographic Association from May 21st to 22nd.
 This year's joint conference between the Canadian Association of Geographers (CAG) and the Canadian Cartographic Association (CCA) celebrates the theme "Confluence" as a metaphor for the intersections and interconnections that underpin our disciplines.
-Be sure to register soon, Early Bird Registration is open now until April 25th!
-Register here, or for more information please visit the conference website
+Don't wait.
+Register here!
+One Day registration rates are now available.
+For more information about this year's conference please visit the website.

 CoPEH-Hybrid Course on Ecosystem Approaches to Health: Discover innovative and dynamic approaches for better understanding the multiple factors that influence health – ecosystem approaches to health – with an experienced, pan-Canadian team.
 During this intensive course you will learn methods for carrying out research and interventions on issues at the nexus of health, ecosystems, equity and society.
 In a time of an unprecedented polycrisis, connections are more important than ever.
 This hybrid, multi-site Field course on ecosystem approaches to health will be held from May 8 to June 3, 2025.
 For more information, please visit the website.